-Example Answer: For Christmas, I would make something festive and heart-warming.
-Eggnog cocktails are popular and I think we should offer mulled wine.
-Especially on cold days, customers appreciate warm mulled wine and a mince pie.
+For Christmas, I would make something festive and delicious.
+Eggnog cocktails are popular and mulled wine is always a popular option.
+Especially on cold days, customers appreciate a warm festive drink and a mince pie.

-Example Answer: My favourite drink to make would be the mojito, because even though it's a basic recipe, it's easy to get wrong.
-It requires concentration to get right and there are so many types of mojito, it's a fun drink to make.
+My favourite drink to make would be the Mojito, because even though it's a basic recipe, it's easy to get wrong.
+It requires concentration to get right and because there are so many variations of this beverage, it's a fun drink to make.

 This is a popular interview question because it gives your interviewer the chance to get an honest insight into what you like about the profession.

 I enjoy working as a bartender because it allows me to interact with different types of people.
 As a bartender, I understand the importance of being a good host and providing excellent customer service.